marigold-dev/training-dapp-2/README.md

 # :point_up:  Poke game (enhanced)

-Previouly, you learned how to create your first dapp.
+Previously, you learned how to create your first dapp.
 In this second session, you will enhance your skills on :
 - inter-contract calls
 - views